Core Module Information

 LO1: Identify and apply the basic legal principles underlying the real estate and construction sectors.

-LO3: Evaluate tendering procedures and contract arrangements
+LO3: Evaluate and communicate tendering procedures and contract arrangements for construction and real estate sectors

 Full Details of Teaching and Assessment